newTypeGeek/Ising2D/README.md

 In statistical mechanics, we would like to compute macroscopic quantities (e.g. heat capacity) from the Hamiltonian.
 Analytic calculation using pen and paper involves a computation of expectation value (i.e. mean value).
 Unfortunately, analytic / closed-form solution exists for some systems only.
 To deal with realistic, complex systems, one must seek for numerical solutions. <br>

 One of the simplest methods is to generate samples using **Monte Carlo** simulation.
 The trick here is to make use of Markov Chain, hence the name **Monte-Carlo Markov Chain (MCMC)** method, to generate the desired samples.
+The key idea is to construct a transition probability of the Markov Chain is stationary and it would converge to the desired probability distribution (i.e. Boltzmann distribution in this case).
 The algorithm that we used here is known as **Metropolis Hasting algorithm**.

 In this project, the Hamiltonian is a standard 2D Ising model in a finite square lattce with nearest neighbour coupling.
 Each spin takes a value of -1 or +1.
 Periodic boundary condition is used.